softcoder/riprunner/docker/README.md

 Name: APP_GOOGLE_MAP_API_KEY
 Value: <your api key>

-Open a terminal and navigate to the app folder
+Open a terminal and navigate into the 'docker/app' folder (make sure NOT to run from the docker folder)

 # Build the docker Image in google cloud run
 gcloud builds submit --tag gcr.io/pgtg-container-demo/riprunner